hivaga/foolprooffed/README.md

 # Foolproof

-This project was generated using
+This project was generated using NX Monorepo

 ## How to start